bagermen/apache-php-docker/README.md

 * intl
 * zip
 * soap
-* mcrypt
+* sodium
 * gd
 * xdebug

 > Note.
-If you want to install more extensions, you have to create custom PHP image and use it instead of provided one.
+If you want to install more extensions, you have to create custom PHP image and use it instead of provided ones.

 ## Contributing